smkanadl/PInvokeTest/README.md

 Replace some typical use cases of C++/Cli with PInvoke code:
  * A data input -> output call to native code
  * Callbacks into native code to use advanced algorithm from e.g. boost
- * Create complex data structures for object orient matrix operations using eigen as backend
+ * Create complex data structures for object oriented matrix operations using eigen as backend

 Use the new Azure Pipelines as CI tool